linode/docs/docs/applications/configuration-management/automate-a-static-site-deployment-with-salt/index.md

 Further documentation on the webhook configuration options can be reviewed on the project's [GitHub repository](https://github.com/adnanh/webhook/).
 {{< /note >}}

-1. Append a new `webhook_service` component to your `service.sls` that enables and starts the webhook server:
+1. Append a new `webhook_service` state to your `service.sls` that enables and starts the webhook server:

     {{< file "hugo-webserver-salt-formula/hugo/service.sls"  >}}
 webhook_service: